abouomo/CarDealershipApp/README.md

 # CarDealershipApp

 ### Description
-Command line based application that ....
+Command line based application that model a car dealership.

 ### Technologies used
 Java